TAMU-CPT/galaxy-apollo-docs/doc/Apollo.rst

 JBrowse
 ~~~~~~~

-We do not use GBrowse, we use JBrowse.
-JBrowse and GBrowse are related
-and attempt to solve the same problem, JBrowse is just a more modern,
+JBrowse and GBrowse are related and attempt to solve the same problem, JBrowse
-javascript version that does all of the processing on the client.
-This
+is a more modern, javascript version that does all of the processing on the
-can make JBrowse much more responsive to user interactions, like how
+client.
+This can make JBrowse much more responsive to user interactions, like
-Google Maps was an improvement over previous web maps which required you
+how Google Maps was an improvement over previous web maps which required you to
-to click and the page to refresh to load a new section of the map.
+click and the page to refresh to load a new section of the map.

 .. rst-class:: panel panel-primary
 .. figure:: img/JBrowse_alignment_and_coverage.png